Skip to content

 Missed opportunities

-While EOD trading can help protect you from risk when executed correctly, it can also be a barrier to bigger gains.
-For example, news about a stock could send its price much higher than the limit order you placed on it.
-A day trader may be able to react to this news and be left in a better position than an EOD trader.
+EOD trading can help protect you from risk when executed correctly, but it can also limit your potential for bigger gains.
+For example, breaking news about a stock could send its price much higher than the limit order you’ve set.
+A day trader may be able to quickly react to this news, while you would be limited by your set orders.

 Incomplete information